hogantan/DJIAAPP/README.md

 After meeting the above requirements, follow the steps below:

 1. Download the apk [here](https://github.com/hogantan/DJIAAPP2/releases/tag/v1)
-2. Install apk in DJI Smart Controller
+2. Install **DJIAAPP** on the Smart Controller
 3. Power on drone

 > Note: Where you power on the drone is where the drone's home point is.
 Therefore, power it on in a safe region for takeoff and landing.

-4. Connect DJI Smart Controller to GPU Laptop
-5. Open terminal in GPU Laptop and run:  `./djiaapp_init.sh`
-6. Initialize **Deepstream application** on GPU Laptop
-7. Open **DJIAAPP** on Smart Controller
+4. Launch **DJIAAPP** on the Smart Controller

-> Note: DJIAAPP needs internet connection if launched for the first time of installation in order to register the DJI SDK.

-8. After connecting successfully to drone, hit the [Start](#home-activity) button on screen to go to video view
+5. After **DJIAAPP** has establish connection with the drone, hit the [Start](#home-activity) button
-9. Hit the [RTSP button](#video-activity) on screen and the drone's live video should be streaming to the RTSP server on the GPU Laptop
+6. Start RTSP/RTMP server on the GPU Laptop

-> To check whether stream is received by the server, check RTSP server terminal on GPU Laptop if the RTSP stream is not opened, it could be that the IP address of the RTSP server is incorrect in which case hit back and change the IP address in the settings.
+> Note: To check whether stream is received by the server, check RTSP server terminal on GPU Laptop if the RTSP stream is not opened, it could be that the IP address of the RTSP server is incorrect in which case hit back and change the IP address in the settings.

+7. Hit the [RTSP button](#video-activity) on screen and the drone's live video should be streaming to the RTSP server on the GPU Laptop

+> Note: Ensure that both DJI Smart Controller and GPU Laptop are on the same network.
+To setup wired network connection between DJI Smart Controller and GPU Laptop see [here](#integrating-with-deepstream-and-controller-script).

+8. Takeoff the drone by hitting the [Toggle UI button](#video-activity) then the  [Takeoff button](#video-activity)
-10. Launch **Deepstream application** on the GPU Laptop by running the command: ` py dvd.py -i rtsp://localhost:8554/test`
+9. Launch **Deepstream application** on the GPU Laptop by running the command: ` py dvd.py -i rtsp://localhost:8554/test`
-11. Takeoff the drone by hitting the [Toggle UI button](#video-activity) then the  [Takeoff button](#video-activity) on screen
-12. Position the drone in desired position using [Virtual Joystick buttons](#video-activity) on screen
+10. Position the drone in desired position using [Virtual Joystick buttons](#video-activity)
-13. Turn on the command listener on **DJIAAP** by hitting the [Command Listener button](#video-activity)
+11. Turn on the command listener on **DJIAAPP** by hitting the [Command Listener button](#video-activity)
-14. Launch **Controller Script** on GPU Laptop by running the command: `py receiveamqp3.py`
+12. Launch **Controller Script** on GPU Laptop by running the command: `py receiveamqp3.py`
-15. Viola!
+13. Voila!
 Your drone should be following a drone in the video view! (or at least something else that has been detected)

 ## Architecture